Failure Modes in Multi-Hop QA: The Weakest Link Effect and the Recognition Bottleneck: Experimental Setup

 \subsection{Datasets}

 We evaluate our methods on two MHQA benchmarks representing distinct reasoning paradigms: MuSiQue~\citep{trivedi2022musique} and NeoQA~\citep{glockner2025neoqa} (examples in \Cref{appx:dataset_examples}).
 MuSiQue is an entity-based benchmark with questions derived from real-world Wikipedia documents, requiring reasoning to bridge connections between named entities.
 It serves as a proxy for standard RAG tasks.
 In contrast, NeoQA is a fully synthesized dataset constructed from fictional event timelines.
 It demands complex reasoning over entities involved in multiple sequential events, effectively eliminating parametric knowledge shortcuts.
 We filter for questions requiring exactly two gold documents and use a fixed context size of 18 documents (2 gold, 16 distractors).
-The final evaluation set comprises 1,246 MuSiQue examples (evaluated via Exact Match (EM)) and 402 NeoQA examples (evaluated via Accuracy (Acc.).
+The final evaluation set comprises 1,246 MuSiQue examples (evaluated via Exact Match (EM)) and 402 NeoQA examples (evaluated via Accuracy (Acc.)).
+We further validate on the Compositional and Inference subsets of 2WikiMultiHopQA~\citep{ho2020constructing}, MuSiQue 3-hop and 4-hop subsets, and NeoQA with alternative distractor settings (\Cref{appx:supplementary-validation}).